psamuels00/echo-api/README.md

 - The template system is based on str.format(**args), so there are limits on the use of '{' and '}' in the response content.

 ## TODO
-- test semantics of status code and delay override with and without nested file references
-- finish testing various combinations of status code and/or delay, including with nested files
 - add error checking everywhere (including cirular file references), and add unit tests for each condition

 ## TODO maybe